Subramanyam-Lab/Roar-Gurobi-Testcases/README.md

 # simple knapsack examples

-This repository has three separate examples for a simple knapsack problem using Gurobi.
+This repository has three separate examples for a simple knapsack problem for testing Gurobi.
 There are three different approach: a Bash script, the Gurobi Python API, and the Julia/JuMP API all three solve the same problem

 ## Prerequisites